 The most snowfall is in February, so if you want a guaranteed snow-cation, Yosemite in February can be a great time to gather for snow sport addicts, though you’re likely to have enough snow all winter to suffice.

-Though we mentioned black ice when discussing driving concerns, this is not the only safety tip to keep in mind when planning a trip to Yosemite in winter.
-If you’re planning to go hiking in Yosemite in winter, make sure to bring trekking poles.
+Though we mentioned black ice when discussing driving concerns, this is not the only safety tip to keep in mind when planning to visit Yosemite National Park in the wintertime.
+If you’re planning to go hiking, make sure to bring trekking poles.

 Winter traction devices, such as slip-on snow spikes or snowshoes, can be helpful as well, as these will help you keep your footing in icy conditions.